 What is bookkeeping?

-what is Bookkeeping
+what is Bookkeepingpsd copy

 Bookkeeping includes the recording, storing and retrieving of monetary transactions for a business, nonprofit organization, individual, etc.